pnarwa/nano-capstone/README.md

       - train_labels.csv : csv generated during the data pre-processing phase, this contains the target dataframe<BR>
       - amazon_forest_part\*npz : npz files generated during the data pre-processing phase, these contain the image data converted to numpy array format.

 Please note that due to file size limits the complete set of jpg images has not been uploaded to github.
-As a reference only<BR>
-1000 images have been uploaded.
+As a reference only 1000 images have been uploaded.
 To download the complete set, please see the [Kaggle site](https://www.kaggle.com/competitions/planet-understanding-the-amazon-from-space/data)

 ## Execution Instructions <a name="exec"></a>
 There are no special instructions, except on the order in which the notebooks are laid out:<BR>